Immigration detention in the United States: Solitary confinement

 Field Officer Directors are only required to write a report to the ICE headquarters only if detainees have been in solitary confinement for a 14-day period.
 However, cases of solitary confinement may be longer than 14 days, extending to 30, or even 60 days in extreme cases.

 Dr. Stuart Grassian, a Board-Certified psychiatrist and former professor of the Harvard Medical School, an expert in the psychological effects of solitary confinement, has concluded that this practice can lead to a psychological syndrome termed as "prison psychosis".
 Some of the symptoms identified with prison psychosis are "hallucinations, panic attacks, overt paranoia, diminished impulse control, hypersensitivity to external stimuli and difficulties with thinking, concentration and memory".
 The U.N.
 Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment has stressed that solitary confinement that surpassed 15 days should be eradicated, since scientific evidence shows that it could have irreversible psychiatric consequences.

-Immigration detention under Obama
+Access for Congressional oversight

+The 2024 Homeland Security appropriations bill requires that members of Congress and their staff have access to "any facility operated by or for the Department of Homeland Security used to detain or otherwise house aliens", with no advance notice for members of Congress and 24-hour notice for staff.
+It also prohibits temporary changes for appearances during the visit.
+(Previous appropriations bills have had the same provision since 2020.)

+In 2025, amid changes to deportation in the second presidency of Donald Trump, ICE officials denied entry to members of Congress at several detention facilities; among the reasons provided were that there were too many protesters outside, that members wouldn't be safe, that field offices holding detainees were not detention facilities, that ICE was too busy, that immigrants were being "processed" and not "detained," although not free to leave.
+In June, the Department of Homeland Security announced a policy requiring members of Congress give 72 hours notice before visiting.
+On July 30, twelve Democratic representatives who had been denied entry for attempted oversight visits during June and July filed a lawsuit in the District Court for the District of Columbia against the administration, challenging the policy as illegal.